taelspinner/Wingman/README.md

 # Wingman
 A helper script for F-List that recommends you the best and most compatible profiles in an F-Chat channel.
 It separates the wheat from the chaff with minimal effort on your part.

+# BIG DISCLAIMER: This script hasn't been optimized in a long time and it uses a lot of API calls.
+If you use it the mods might get mad at you.
+If you want me to turn it into anything usable and efficient you'll have to yell at me.

 Download
 ========
 Click the green "Clone or download" button on the top right, and then click "Download ZIP."